This Vegan Ackee dinner is an example of honoring cultural heritage while maintaining a whole food, plant-based nutrition plan.

 Oh, ackee…how I love thee.
 I was in Jamaica a couple of years ago to visit my grandmother and family, and I swear I ate ackee every day for the first week I was there.
-Ackee is nostalgic for me.
+Ackee is nostalgic for me just like rice and peas.
 I remember my mom making ackee for a special breakfast during the holidays.
 It has always been one of my favorite things to eat growing up.
-So, when I’m in Jamaica and eat fresh ackee from my family’s property, I am also ecstatic.
+So, when I’m in Jamaica and eat fresh ackee from my family’s property.
 Eating fresh ackee from the tree is such a treat, as it is only sold in the can back home here in the States.

 This Vegan Ackee recipe has 11 key ingredients.